ASIF-web-lang/CODSOFT/README.md

 # CODSOFT
-Contains all the Internship Tasks
+Contains all the Internship Tasks for Machine Learning